Cumuluz Translate Implementation Guide

 Discovery Model

-Clients can discover the service in three different ways:
+Clients can discover the service in several ways:

 1. CapabilityStatement at /fhir/stu3-r4/metadata